 The Gateway is the official student magazine at the University of Alberta.
-It is published once a month during the academic year (September-April) and on a regular basis online throughout the calendar year by the Gateway Student Journalism Society (GSJS), a student-run, autonomous, apolitical not-for-profit organization, operated in accordance with the Societies Act of Alberta.
+It is published once a month in print during the academic year (September-April) and on a regular basis online throughout the calendar year by the Gateway Student Journalism Society (GSJS), a student-run, autonomous, apolitical not-for-profit organization, operated in accordance with the Societies Act of Alberta.

 - To sponsor advancement of education of University of Alberta students through the various practices of journalism and the publication of the Gateway.